nak/pytest_mproc/docsrc/index.rst

 #.
 Overhead of startup is more efficient, and start-up time does not grow with increasing number of cores
 #.
 It uses a pull model, so that each worker pulls the next test from a master queue.
 There is no need to figure
    out how to divy up the tests beforehand.
-The disadvantage is that the developer needs to know how long roughly each test takes and prioritize the longer running tests first (*@pytest.mark.tryfirst*) .
+The disadvantage is that the developer needs to know how long roughly each test takes and prioritize the longer running tests first.
 #.
 It provides a 'global' scope test fixture to provide a single instance of a fixture across all tests, regardless of
    how many nodes
 #.
 It allows you to programatically group together a bunch of tests to run serially on a single worker process